Perfect Picture (album)

-Perfect Picture is the second studio album by British singer and visual artist Hannah Diamond.
+Perfect Picture is the second studio album by the English singer and visual artist Hannah Diamond.
 It was released on 6 October 2023 via PC Music, one of the final releases on the label before its closure at the end of 2023.

 The album was made in collaboration with American musician David Gamson, whom she met in 2016 when PC Music traveled to Los Angeles for their Pop City event.

 It was supported by the singles "Staring at the Ceiling", "Affirmations", the album's title track, and "Poster Girl".

 Release

 On 24 February 2022, she released "Staring At The Ceiling", the lead single for an upcoming album.
 More than a year later, a new single was released under the title of "Affirmations".
 In mid-August, the title track "Perfect Picture" was released on 17 August and came with the announcement of the album of the same title.

 This was followed by "Poster Girl" in mid-September.
 The announcement was met with accusations that Diamond copied Swedish singer Zara Larsson's cover art for the album of the same name.
 Diamond addressed this, stating that "there is no joy to be found in using someone else’s experience", and affirmed the legacy and influence her own photography and art from PC Music have had on culture.